 (The second chapter of Akayama DanJay.)

 The year is 2399.
 For centuries, countless overlapping micro-nations and mega-corporations kept Earth locked in constant, enumerable wars.
 An arduous period of World-Unification has brought these groups to uneasy peace under a Global Parliament.
-That stability has an unfortunate source: the Hurricane, a blood-colored cosmic horror of unknown origin and biblical proportion, ate the rest of the observable universe in just over half a century and now consumes the edges of the Milky Way.
+That stability has an unfortunate source: the Hurricane, a blood-colored cosmic horror of unknown origin and biblical proportion, ate the observable universe in just fifty years and now gnaws the edges of the Milky Way.

-Professor Akayama, Scientific Advisor to the de facto Ruler of Earth in the leader of Global Parliament, has taken responsibility for defending the galaxy from the Hurricane’s planet-sized cells.
-Her moon-base, once her private institution for training the best and brightest from around the world to build and pilot giant space-robots, has been militarized to maintain and operate humanity’s protector: the Zephyr.
-For morale, lunar crew-members lacking higher honorifics were titled Zephyrs, too, because identifying with the giant space-robot proved to be empowering.
+Professor Akayama, Scientific Advisor to the de facto Ruler of Earth in the leader of Global Parliament, has taken responsibility for defending humanity from the Hurricane’s planet-sized cells.
+She’s relocated the solar system to the center of the galaxy, orbiting a black hole.
+Her moon-base, once her private institution for training the best and brightest from around the world to build and pilot giant space-robots, has been militarized to maintain and operate humanity’s protector: a colossal metal man called the Zephyr.

 On her 120th birthday, Akayama realized she was holding back the younger pilots.
-She retired as the Zephyr’s Commander, pilot of the cockpit in its head, to work in the command-tower instead, and promoted the chest-pilot, Zephyr Bunjiro, to her old position.
-Will Princess Lucia, daughter to the Ruler of Earth, prove to be the perfect replacement at the Zephyr’s heart?
+She retired as the Zephyr’s Commander, pilot of the cockpit in its head, to lead from the lunar command-tower instead.
+She promoted the chest-pilot, Zephyr Bunjiro, to the cranial position.
+Will Princess Lucia, daughter to the Ruler of Earth, prove to be Bunjiro’s perfect replacement at the Zephyr’s heart?

 The technicians relayed multilingual commands to the crater’s sub-lunar hangar.
-A launch platform there supported the Zephyr, the blue metal man a hundred meters tall even lacking legs.
-In the moon’s airy gravity, mechanics could crawl across the Zephyr’s chest like ants to unfasten its right arm at the shoulder.
-The mechanics used a crane forty stories tall to suspend that right arm on the hangar’s back wall; the right arm’s pilot would forgo this mission to help Akayama evaluate the princess from the command-tower.
+A launch platform there supported the Zephyr, the blue metal man a hundred meters tall even though it had no legs.
+In the moon’s airy gravity, mechanics crawled across the Zephyr’s chest like ants to unfasten its right arm at the shoulder.
+A crane forty stories tall suspended that right arm on the hangar’s back wall; the right arm’s pilot would forgo this mission to help Akayama evaluate the princess from the command-tower.